kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/datadog.md

 In your OpenTelemetry Collector config file:

-- Set the `exporter` to `otlp/tt`.
+- Set the `exporter` to `otlp/tt`
-- Set the `endpoint` to your Tracetest instance on port `21321`.
+- Set the `endpoint` to your Tracetest instance on port `21321`

 :::tip
-If you are running Tracetest with Docker, the endpoint might look like this `http://tracetest:21321`.
+If you are running Tracetest with Docker, and Tracetest's service name is `tracetest`, then the endpoint might look like this `http://tracetest:21321`
 :::

 Additionally, add another config:

-- Set the `exporter` to `datadog`.
+- Set the `exporter` to `datadog`
-- Set the `endpoint` pointing to your Datadog account.
+- Set the `api` pointing to your Datadog account
-- Set the site to the Datadog API `datadoghq.com` and add your API key.
+- Set the `site` to Datadog API `datadoghq.com`
+- Set the `key` to your Datadog API key

 ```yaml
 # collector.config.yaml